 - Title (maximum 20 words); should be informative, relevant, and concise

 - Author names with no more than three highest attained degrees, in the order that they will appear in print

 - Institutional affiliation for each author.
 The affiliation listed should be the institution where the research was conducted.
 If an author has moved to a new institution since completing the research, the new affiliation can be included in a manuscript note at the end of the paper.

 - Name, address, telephone number, fax number, and email address of the corresponding author, who will receive all editorial communication and reprint requests

-- If applicable, statement that manuscript was presented orally at a professional meeting, including the name, date, and location of the meeting
+- If applicable, statement that manuscript was presented at a professional meeting, including the name, date, and location of the meeting

 - Running title (less than 8 words)